 - The Addams Family Broadway musical with such actors as Nathan Lane and Bebe Neuwirth in the original run.

-- The Addams Family had two animated series, one in the 1970s and one in the 1990s.
+- The Addams Family had two animated series, one in 1973 and one in 1992.
 Both were produced by Hanna-Barbera.

 - The Gruesomes were the scary, yet friendly, neighbors of The Flintstones.
 The Gruesomes, much like the Addams, seem to be anatomically normal humans but look and act eccentrically, have a lot of weird animals as pets (including a giant grasshopper) and live in what looks like a haunted house.
 They were replaced by the Frankenstones (essentially the Frankenstein Monster and his wife with children) in the spin-off series The Flintstone Comedy Show.
 A similar-looking version of the Gruesomes named the Creepleys appeared in Laff-A-Lympics.

-- An episode of Popeye and Son has Junior befriending a kid that dress a lot like Eddie Munster and that was ostracized from other kids (especially Bluto’s son and local bully).
-The kid turn out to be a werewolf and his family is made of monsters: his dad is a Dracula-like vampire, his mom a literal Mummy and his grandpa the Frankenstein Monster.
+- An episode of Popeye and Son has Junior befriend a kid who dresses a lot like Eddie Munster and who is ostracized by other kids (especially Blutos son and local bully).
+The kid turns out to be a werewolf and his family is made up of monsters: his dad is a Dracula-like vampire, his mom is a literal Mummy and his grandpa is the Frankenstein Monster.

 - A failed TV pilot for an animated series called Mini-Munsters (with the voices of most of the original cast of The Munsters) was produced in the 1970s.